 “We hope when Babs looks at this lithograph, she will remember the ways she and her family have been leaders in Baptist life,” Guidry said.

-A video tribute to Babs Baugh by Cliff Vaughn of the Baptist Center for Ethics, a CBF partner on which she serves as a member of the board of directors, featured poignant and funny stories from numerous beneficiaries of the family foundation’s support, many of whom attended the banquet.
+A video tribute to Babs Baugh produced by Cliff Vaughn of the Baptist Center for Ethics in collaboration with Wilkinson, featured poignant and funny stories from numerous beneficiaries of the family foundation’s support, many of whom attended the banquet.

 “This room represents some organizations, institutions, churches and people that are the best kind of Baptist you will ever know,” said Jackie Baugh Moore, a BNG board member who with her sister, Julie Baugh Cloud, join their mother on the foundation’s board of directors.